Retrieval-Augmented Test Generation: How Far Are We?

 \section{Introduction}

-Retrieval Augmented Generation (RAG) has seen increasing use in various software development tasks, i.e., code generation \cite{su2024arks}, code search \cite{gotmare2023efficient}, commit message generation \cite{zhang2024rag}, code suggestions \cite{chen2024code}, assertion generation \cite{nashid2023retrieval}, and automated program repair \cite{wang2023rap,nashid2023retrieval} and shown great improvements.
-Despite its notable advancements, the potential of RAG in unit test generation remains under-explored.
-To bridge this gap, in this work, we take the initiative to investigate the efficacy of RAG in test generation.
-As RAG can be built up on different knowledge bases, we also explore the impact of different document sources on test generation to provide insights into its practical benefits and limitations.
+Retrieval Augmented Generation (RAG) has seen increasing use in various automated software engineering tasks, including code generation \cite{su2024arks,rani2024augmenting}, code search \cite{gotmare2023efficient}, commit message generation \cite{zhang2024rag}, code suggestions \cite{chen2024code}, code completion \cite{tan2024prompt, liu2024graphcoder}, assertion generation \cite{nashid2023retrieval, quddus2024enhanced}, and automated program repair \cite{wang2023rap,nashid2023retrieval}, showing significant improvements. \respto{8-2} RAG is an approach that enhances LLMs by fetching relevant external documents and using them to ground and improve their responses \cite{lewis2020retrieval}. \respto{5-7} A key factor behind RAG's effectiveness is that although LLMs are trained on massive corpora, they often cannot fully leverage the knowledge when tackling complex tasks.
+Augmenting them with targeted data surfaces and grounds insights to a more correct response \cite{gao2023retrieval}.
+Despite its notable advancements, the potential of RAG in unit test generation remains underexplored.
+To bridge this gap, we investigate the efficacy of RAG in test generation.
+As RAG can be built on different knowledge bases, we explore the impact of different document sources on test generation to provide insights into its practical benefits and limitations.

-Specifically, we consider the effect of three types of domain knowledge for the RAG used in this work: 1) API documentation 2) GitHub issues, and 3) StackOverflow Q\&As.
+Specifically, we consider the effect of three types of domain knowledge for the RAG used in this work: 1) API documentation, 2) GitHub issues, and 3) StackOverflow Q\&As.
 We include these sources as they could provide examples of API usage for creating tests.
-Each source offers knowledge from different perspectives; API documentation with official usage guidelines, GitHub issues offer resolution from the library developers, and StackOverflow Q\&As present community-driven solutions and best practices.
+Each source offers knowledge from different perspectives: API documentation with official usage guidelines, GitHub issues offer resolution from the library developers, and StackOverflow Q\&As present community-driven solutions and best practices.